Our regular staff surveys help us understand what matters to you and take action based on your feedback.

 Support for managers and leaders

-Explore guidance on survey results, communication and effective action planning in our survey toolkit for managers and leaders.
+Explore guidance on survey results, communication, and effective action planning in our survey toolkit for managers and leaders.

-Why sharing your views is important
+Why sharing your views is important – frequently asked questions

-- Why do we hold staff surveys?
+• Why do we hold staff surveys?

 The survey is an important way for us to measure employee engagement at Sussex.
 Asking all staff directly about their working life at the University gives us a broad overview of the staff experience, offering an opportunity to hear feedback and take action.
 Some of the survey results tell us how we are performing against our People Strategy and Inclusive Sussex aims and other insights gathered contribute to shaping the future of the University.

-- Why is employee engagement important?
+• Why is employee engagement important?

 Employee engagement is the connection staff feel with their jobs and their organisation.
 It reflects whether colleagues enjoy their role, feel able to develop in their jobs, and feel respected and recognised.
 Engaged staff tend to feel a sense of achievement from their job, understand the organisation’s strategy and believe in its mission and goals.
 Positive employee engagement benefits the individual and it benefits the organisation too.
 Having engaged staff helps an organisation in terms of increased productivity, less absence, and lower employee turnover.
 At Sussex, we aim to support and engage staff, enabling everyone to work to the best of their ability and thrive.
 This, in turn, helps to create a better experience for students.

-- Will what I say make a difference?
+• Will what I say make a difference?

-- Who are People Insight and why are they involved?
+• Who are People Insight and why are they involved?

-People Insight are employee engagement specialists and we are partnering with them to conduct staff surveys following a competitive tender process held in spring 2024.
+People Insight are employee engagement specialist, and we are partnering with them to conduct staff surveys following a competitive tender process held in spring 2024.
 We also worked with People Insight for previous staff surveys between 2021 and 2022.
-People Insight have extensive experience in running employee surveys with other organisations across the UK and internationally.
+People Insight has extensive experience in running employee surveys with other organisations across the UK and internationally.
 They are also higher education sector specialists, working with many UK universities, which means they have robust, reliable external benchmarking data.

 Contact us